 In my free time you can find me in nature, cafés, or deep thought; on road trips, couches, or film sets.
 I enjoy recreational activities, freelance bartending, writing music, and pretending that I know what I’m doing with my life.
 I secretly want to be a professional explorer.

 Majors: Economics, Political Science

-Hi, my name is Riley, and I’m a freshman from Iowa City, Iowa.
+Hi, my name is Riley, and I’m a sophomore from Iowa City, Iowa.
 I have always been interested in international politics, economics and world events, and how these seemingly distant forces affect people’s everyday lives.
 I plan on majoring in Economics and Political Science, and am exploring minors in Rhetoric and Statistics.

 While in high school, I studied Spanish and spent several weeks in Spain improving my conversational skills and learning about Spanish culture.
 I hope to study abroad again during my time at the University of Iowa.

 This fall I was involved with Hillary Clinton’s presidential campaign as a campus fellow, and I am a member of UI Democrats.